tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 3. What happens when `document.querySelectorAll()` finds no matching elements on the page, what does it *return*?
 Answer: an empty array.
 4. What happens when we try to loop though an empty array with a `for` or `for...of` loop?
 Answer: Nothing.
 The looping never happens if the array is empty.
 5. When `document.querySelector()` finds no matching elements on the page, what does it *return*?
 Answer: `null`.
 6. What happens if we try to call a method on `null`?
 Answer: We get a runtime error!
-How an we avoid this?
+How can we avoid this?
 Read on!

 ```
 <!DOCTYPE html>